Stay Smart. Look for the CA Label.

 - Cordless phones and walkie-talkies without the CA label may be illegal and may cause interference, for example, to radiocommunications of the police force

-- If you possess or use equipment not meeting the technical requirements by the Communications Authority, you are in breach of law and may be liable to prosecution.
+- If you possess or use equipment not meeting the technical specifications of the CA, you are in breach of law and may be liable to prosecution.
 The equipment concerned may be confiscated.

 Smart Tips for the Smart Tele-consumer

-- You are always recommended to choose cordless phones and walkie-talkies with the authorised CA label.
+- You are always recommended to choose cordless phones and walkie-talkies with the CA label.

 - Look up the list of certified telecom equipment on the OFCA website.

-For more information about the labeling of telecom equipment, contact us at:
+For more information about the labelling of telecom equipment, contact us at: